The best sales to shop today: Apple, Levi's, Aerogarden and more - CNN Underscored

-Today, you’ll find a deal on a Mac mini, a discount on Amazon’s first fitness tracker and savings for first responders at Under Armour.
+Today, you’ll find a deal on a Mac Mini, a discount on Amazon’s first fitness tracker and savings for first responders at Under Armour.
 All that and more below.

 Aerogarden Sprout Indoor Garden ($59.99, originally $99.99; bestbuy.com)